 Chardonnay vs. Sauvignon Blanc: What’s the difference?

-As we head into the warm summer months, few things are as refreshing as a cool, crisp glass of white wine.
+During the dog days of summer, few things are as refreshing as a cool, crisp glass of white wine.
 To help you prepare for happy hours, drinks on the patio, and evenings by the grill, we’re here to break down the differences between two of the most popular white wines: Chardonnay and Sauvignon Blanc.

 At the most basic level, Chardonnay and Sauvignon Blanc are the names of different grape varietals, including the wines produced by those grapes.
 The different grapes lead to distinctly different wines, as do a variety of methods for producing and aging each wine.

 Chardonnay, in general, is a medium- or full-bodied wine.
 You’ll often experience hints of apple, with secondary flavors ranging from fig or pineapple to melon or lemon depending on where it’s from and how it was made.
 According to Wine Folly, Chardonnay grapes grown in warmer climates (think California, Australia, and Argentina) are likely to produce notes of lemon, pineapple, or yellow apple, while grapes from cooler climates (France, Oregon, Chile) result in hints of green apple, lime, or mineral flavors.

 Within the Chardonnay family, there are two main varieties: oaked and unoaked.
 The former is aged in oak barrels, imparting a richer texture and flavors of vanilla, honey, or caramel.
 Unoaked wines are aged in steel casks and tend to have more prominent fruit flavors and higher acidity.